StevenLomon/master-thesis-spotify-airflow-etl/README.md

 * Amazon S3
 * Snowflake

-The project follows the following architecture: (this one is updated from the one in the master thesis.
+The project uses the following architecture: (this one is updated from the one in the master thesis.
 Snowflake is not part of AWS haha)
 !["Project architecture diagram"](/project-architecture-diagram.png "Project architecture diagram")

 Google Colab has been used over Jupyter Notebook purely out of personal preference.